-Sequence (UK) Limited is an Appointed Representative of Connells Limited which is authorised and regulated by the Financial Conduct Authority for advising on mortgages and non-investment insurance contracts (most Buy to Let mortgages are not regulated).
+Sequence (UK) Limited is an appointed representative of Connells Limited which is authorised and regulated by the Financial Conduct Authority for advising on mortgages and non-investment insurance contracts (most Buy to Let mortgages are not regulated).
 Our Financial Services Register number is 302221.
-Sequence (UK) Limited is registered in England and Wales- Company Registration Number: 4268443.
-Registered office: Cumbria House, 16-20 Hockliffe Street, Leighton Buzzard, Bedfordshire, LU7 1GN.
+Sequence (UK) Limited is registered in England and Wales - Company Registration Number 4268443.
+Registered office address: Cumbria House, 16-20 Hockliffe Street, Leighton Buzzard, Bedfordshire, LU7 1GN.